cypress-io/cypress-documentation/content/guides/references/configuration.md

 ### devServer / devServerConfig

-The `devServer` function is a required [`component`](#component) testing option, and allows you to register a component testing dev server.
+The `devServer` function is a required [`component`](#component) testing specific option, and allows you to register a component testing dev server.
 It receives a `cypressDevServerConfig` argument which is passed to the dev server module.

 :::cypress-config-example{noJson}